Facebook Safety Factsheet

 How do I check or change my Privacy Settings?

-It's really important to make sure you're aware of who can see what you're doing, saying and sharing on Facebook.
+It's important to make sure you're aware of who can see what you're doing, saying and sharing on Facebook.

 Facebook has recently introduced Bob The Dinosaur, who guides all users through a privacy checkup.
 This new tool helps you quickly check your privacy settings regarding personal posts, apps you use via Facebook and your profile.

 You can also get a more detailed rundown at Facebook's dedicated Privacy Basics page.